 Top of the middle of the barrel: Show mediocrely-to-competently and sometimes even brilliantly

 This is where most genre fiction of the past falls.
-What used to be dismissed as ‘pulp’ was better-written than most of what we now call, inexplicably, ‘literary.’
-I spent the past nine months wading through every single dimestore mystery novel of the 1930s-’60s I could find on the American West Coast, and, wow, I know of which I speak.
+What used to be dismissed as ‘pulp’ was better-written than most of what we now call ‘literary.’
+I spent the past nine years wading through every single dimestore mystery novel of the 1930s-’60s I could find on the American West Coast, and, wow, is it an education.

 The cream at the top of the barrel: Show consistently brilliantly